montagejs/frb/README.md

 -   A "property" observes an object and a property name from the target, and a value from the source.
 When any of these change, the binder upates the value for the property name of the object.
+-   A "equals" expression observes a boolean value from the source.
+If that boolean becomes true, the equality expression is made true by assigning the right expression to the left property of the equality, turning the "equals" into an "assign" conceptually.
+No action is taken if the boolean becomes false.
+-   A "reversed" expression observes an indexed collection and maintains a mirror array of that collection.
 -   A "has" function call observes a boolean value from the source, and an collection and a sought value from the target.
 When the value is true and the value is absent in the collection, the binder uses the